Research focus

 Relevant publications:

-Pathways frequently function poorly after transfer into a new host.
+Pathways frequently function poorly after transfer into a new host or environment.
 In these cases, we identify mutations that improve pathway activity, and then work backwards from those mutations to uncover the deleterious interactions that were previously limiting pathway activity.
 Once we know the interactions between host and pathway, we can design pathways and select hosts to minimize these interactions.
+We are additionally using directed evolution to optimize enzymes for new reactions and environments.

 Relevant publications: